frankpf/gridless-boilerplate/README.md

 Contributing
 ------------

 If you'd like to contribute to Gridless, visit https://github.com/thatcoolguy/gridless-boilerplate and send a pull request or an issue.
+You can also fork the project or clone it.
+Do anything, it's open-source!

 [MIT]: http://www.opensource.org/licenses/mit-license.php
 [Unlicense]: http://unlicense.org/